Open Positions

 Our group is highly interdisciplinary and brings together students and postdocs from a variety of subject areas, ranging from engineering and physical sciences to computer science and biology.
 We always welcome inquiries and applications from highly motivated candidates at the undergraduate, PhD or postdoc level.
 Please contact Dr. Giuseppe Vicidomini for inquiries.

-Ph.D. in New Developments in Fluorescence Lifetime Microscopy
+Ph.D.
+Wide-Filed Fluorescence Lifetime Microscopy

 Published:

-6th June 2023 - Open (Deadline 10th June 2022)
+6th June 2024 - Open (Deadline 9th July 2024)

 Type of Position: